zeusmedina/cs-making-an-indexer-lab-codeU/README.md

 ## Learning goals

 1. Understand the design of a Web indexer and fill in missing methods.
-2. Apply a process for selecting data structures.
+2. Choose appropriate data structures from the Java Collections Framework (JCF).
-3. Be familiar with the `Map` interface in Java and the `HashMap` implementation.
+3. Use Java's `Map` interface and the `HashMap` implementation.
-4. Be familiar with the `Set` interface and the `HashSet` implementation.
+4. Use the `Set` interface and the `HashSet` implementation.

 ## Overview